grtakaha/protein_alignment_tool/README.md

+# Protein Alignment Tool

-### Protein Alignment Tool: A centralized tool manager for a collection of scripts used to process and visualize protein sequences.
+A centralized tool manager for four scripts used to process and visualize protein sequences.

 **NOTE**: These scripts make use of EMBL-EBI and NCBI resources.
 References for tools and databases used here include: